 If you pay the supplier directly for your energy supplies then, according to the energy police of Ofgem, you have every right to change supplier.
 Even if it says on your tenancy agreement that you have to stick with a specific supplier, you can still change as long as it’s you that hands the money over to the supplier (or tops up the meter, or pays the direct debit… you get the idea).

-If your landlord objects, point out that it’ll make absolutely no difference to them whatsoever, that switching is a quick and simple process and that the only change will be an average of £350 more in your pocket.
+If your landlord objects, point out that it’ll make absolutely no difference to them whatsoever, that switching is a quick and simple process and that the only change may be an average of £350 more in your pocket.
 If your landlord is still hesitant, point out that the rules say they can’t ‘unreasonably’ stop you from switching.

 If your landlord pays the energy bills out of the rent you pay to them, then you don’t have an automatic right to switch suppliers.
 You can try persuading them, mainly by pointing out that they’ll be paying less (and who wouldn’t want that?), but as they’re the account holders, they have the final say.
 Even if they want to stick with the same supplier, you could always politely (through gritted teeth no doubt) suggest that they ask to be put on that supplier’s best value tariff.